The signed graphs with symmetric spectra: Signed graphs with symmetric spectra

 \section{Signed graphs with symmetric spectra}

-In this section, we will give some sufficient and (or) necessary conditions for signed graphs to be spectrally symmetric and we further give an equivalent on sign-symmetric signed graphs.
-First we cite a well known algebraic condition for the spectrally symmetric signed graph $\Gamma$ (refer to Remark 3.2 in \cite{Ghorbani}), which is expressed by characteristic polynomial $\phi(\Gamma, x)=det(xI-A(\Gamma))$ and can also be easily verified. \begin{thm} The signed graph $\Gamma=(G,\sigma)$ with characteristic polynomial $\phi(\Gamma, x) =\sum_{i=0}^na_ix^{n-i}$ has a symmetric spectrum if and only if $a_i =0$ for any $i$ being odd. \end{thm}

-The graph $P_2$ or $C_n$ ($n\ge 3$) is called an \emph{elementary figure}.
-A \emph{basic figure} is the disjoint union of elementary figures.
+In this section, we will give a sufficient and necessary condition for signed graphs with symmetric spectra.
+First, we cite a well known algebraic condition for spectral symmetry (e.g. Remark 3.2 in \cite{Ghorbani}), which can be easily verified. \begin{thm} The signed graph $\Gamma=(G,\sigma)$ has a symmetric spectrum if and only if its characteristic polynomial $\phi(\Gamma, x) =\sum_{i=0}^na_ix^{n-i}$ satisfies $a_i =0$ for all odd indices $i$. \end{thm} Let $\Gamma'$ be a subgraph of $\Gamma=(G,\sigma)$ (denoted by $\Gamma'\subseteq \Gamma$).
+The sign of $\Gamma' $ is defined by $\sigma(\Gamma')=\prod_{e\in \Gamma'}\sigma(e)$.
+A cycle $C$ of $\Gamma$ is positive if $\sigma(C)=1$ and negative otherwise.
+A \emph{basic figure} of $\Gamma$ is disjoint union of some cycles and edges.
+Let $p(B)$ denote the number of components of the graph $B$.
 The Sachs formula for the signed graph version is presented as follows.